About the Authors

 Cynthia Morris has worked as a writer and editor since 1981.
 She has published 23 books, and written thousands of news and feature articles on topics ranging from camel farming in the desert to wormholes in outer space.

-In addition to being a science writer and history buff, Cyn has a lifelong addiction to word puzzles—particularly quotation puzzles known as acrostics.
+In addition to being a science writer and history buff, Cyn has a lifelong addiction to word puzzles — particularly quotation puzzles known as acrostics.
 In 2005, after decades of solving other people’s puzzles, she began constructing her own acrostics.
-Seventeen volumes of her acrostic puzzles are now available in print, and on the Egghead Games Acrostics app.
+Nineteen volumes of her acrostic puzzles are now available in print, and on the Egghead Games Acrostics app.

 Before embarking on a freelance career, Cyn was an award-winning science writer at the University of California, Irvine.
 She also has worked as the assistant regional PR manager for MCI Communications Corp., and as an account executive for a Newport Beach-based PR firm.